 On Sunday, riders must pick up bags at the time established in the race program.
 There will be no pick-up outside of this schedule.
 The bags not collected will be donated to a social action NGO.

 8.3 BIKE SHUTTLE

 Participants can hire a shuttle service for their bikes, which will be taken to the start line.
 The bike must be delivered in the check-in (bib collection) without pedals.
 The bikes will be treated with safety and blankets will be used to separate them during the transportation.
 The organization is not responsible for the damages the bikes can experience until the moment the participant receives it back.

 9.1.
 Every runner has the duty to provide relief to another participant who is in danger or injured and is obliged to inform the nearest control right away.
 The denial of relief will be penalized with immediate disqualification.

 9.2.
 It is the duty of each runner carrying any rubbish they generate: packaging, paper, organic waste, etc., to the places designated and authorized by the organization.
-The hiking sticks which are broken can be left at the control points.
-Participants who don’t left them in an appropriate place will be penalized.

 9.3.
 All the food packaging carried by the runner must be labelled with the runner’s bib number.

 9.4.
 Every runner must follow the route marked and signposted by the organization.
 Not following the route or not going through the controls will lead to a sanction, which will be determined by the commissioners, and may result in a penalty or even in disqualification.

 9.5.
 Participants must follow, at any time during the race, the instructions of the members of the organization.